tgstoecker/MuWU/README.md

 - MuWU is able to **detect any kind of TE insertion event** as long as:
     - target site duplications (TSDs) are created by its integration
     - the TSD length is known and
-    - the library is enriched for the areas of insertion/their immediate flanking sequences
+    - the library is enriched for the areas of insertion/their immediate flanking sequences (e.g. targeted transposon sequencing)

 <br>